 With that said, we think there are 3 great ways to use these training sessions this summer:

 At an in-person training session, participants are able to take full advantage of the thoughts and wisdom of their peers, seamlessly bouncing from watching videos in a large group to smaller group discussions or activities.
 Gathered together, we’re able to be more vulnerable and less distracted, really digging into the content and wrestling with the questions presented in a safe space.
 It can also be a great bonding experience for a group of people hoping to serve together in the future.
-Whether it’s your mission trip team looking ahead to 2021 or a church small group who’s been wanting to engage your own community in a new way, EM’s training sessions will bring your group together and push you to grow together.
+Whether it’s your mission trip team looking ahead to next year or a church small group who’s been wanting to engage your own community in a new way, EM’s training sessions will bring your group together and push you to grow together.

 I think we can all agree there’s no substitute for gathering together in person.
-We miss it dearly.
 But we’re also more aware of the potential and ease of meeting over a video call than ever before.
 It allows us to gather a group from a larger geographical distance and requires no effort to “set up the room” or reserve space on the church calendar.
 It’s also something everyone can do right now.

 To make EM’s training sessions work over a video call, take on the role of the group facilitator by hosting the slides and videos over screen share and setting up “breakout rooms” for smaller group discussions.
 Handouts can easily be emailed as PDFs and most group activities can be done over video call with a little creativity.
-(For example, if a group activity requires raising your hand if you agree with a specific statement, have everyone turn their video feed off and only turn it on to “raise their hand”.
-It makes for some great Brady Bunch-like on-screen fun!)

 We all know large group meetings online are not ideal, but hosting a cross-cultural service training session for your group provides a reason to get together, share ideas, and dream about when we can get back out there and love and serve others like Jesus in tangible and meaningful ways.
 That’s a little better your average Zoom call!